 Asteroseismology allows us to measure the inclination of the spin axis of a star by measuring the relative height of dipole pulsation modes split by rotation.
 Here is very neat animation (courtesy of Andrea Miglio) showing the dependence of pulsation amplitudes on the inclination of the star to the line of sight:

 In a paper published in Science Magazine, we used this technique to discover the first multiplanet system in which host star is misaligned with the orbital plane of its planets.
 Follow-up observations using the Keck telescope on Mauna Kea also revealed that the system has a companion on a wide orbit.
 Our favored explanation for the misalignment is that the outer companion is inclined to the orbit of the inner planet, hence exerting a torque which periodically misaligns the orbital plane of the inner planets with the equatorial plane of the host star (see graphical sketch on the right).
 This theory has since been supported by follow-up studies which measured the orbit and mass or the outer planet, and theoretical studies showing that torquing by a third companion is indeed efficient.
-Our current projects focus on finding more examples of systems like Kepler-56 to demonstrate whether they are common.
+Some of our current projects focus on finding more examples of systems like Kepler-56 to demonstrate whether they are common.